CBS News Radio

 CBS News Radio, formerly known as CBS Radio News and historically known as the CBS Radio Network, is a radio network that provides news to more than 1,000 radio stations throughout the United States.
-The network is owned by Paramount Global.
-It is the last of the three original national U.S. radio networks (CBS, NBC Radio Network and Mutual Broadcasting System) still operating and still owned by its parent company, even though CBS sold its owned and operated radio stations in 2017.
-The current NBC Radio Network is actually owned by iHeartMedia but licenses use of the NBC name and NBC's TV news reports.
+The network is owned by Paramount Skydance Corporation.
+It is the last of the three original national U.S. radio networks (CBS, NBC Radio Network and Mutual Broadcasting System) still operating and still owned by its original parent company, even though CBS sold its owned and operated radio stations in 2017.
+The current NBC Radio Network is owned by iHeartMedia, and licenses use of the NBC name and audio from NBC News.

 CBS News Radio is one of the two national news services distributed by Skyview Networks, which transmits national news, talk, music and special event programs, in addition to local news, weather, video news and other information to radio and television stations, as well as traffic reporting services.

 Background

-The network is the second-oldest unit of Paramount Global after Paramount Pictures.
+The network is the second-oldest unit of Paramount Skydance Corporation after Paramount Pictures.
 CBS Radio traces its roots to CBS's predecessor, United Independent Broadcasters, founded in 1927 with 47 network affiliates.
 The next year, Columbia Records invested in the radio network, which was named the Columbia Phonographic Broadcasting System.
 Eventually, the record company pulled its backing from the struggling web.
 William S. Paley bought a half-interest in what became the Columbia Broadcasting System in 1928, and became its president.
 (In 1938, CBS bought its former parent, Columbia Records.)
 For more about the network's history, see CBS.

-On February 2, 2017, CBS Corporation announced that its shareholders had acquired a majority stake in Entercom, whose corporate management will continue to oversee the company along with CBS's radio assets.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
-The CBS News Radio network service will continue to be managed by CBS News.
+On February 2, 2017, CBS Corporation announced that its shareholders had acquired a majority stake in Entercom (now Audacy, Inc.), whose corporate management would continue to oversee the company along with CBS's radio assets.
+The merger was approved on November 9, 2017, and was consummated on November 17.
+The CBS News Radio network service continues to be managed by CBS News.
+The shareholders sold their controlling stake in Audacy to Soros Fund Management in 2024.

 On August 2, 2017, CBS announced that it had signed a contract with Skyview Networks for distribution of CBS News Radio.
 This went into effect January 1, 2018.
+On October 22, 2025, Audacy-owned Infinity Networks announced that it would take over distribution of CBS News Radio.